cristian20a/ASL_Dataset/README.md

 # ASL_Dataset
  This dataset is based on American Sign Language.
+Ok